SpaDeX: Satellite description

-The Chaser then began to approach the Target, gradually lowering the separation between them to a distance of a few metres.
-After docking was completed, the mission planned to establish and demonstrate the transfer of electrical power between the spacecraft.

 The Space Applications Centre developed a miniaturized high-resolution camera with photo and video capability that was carried aboard SDX01.
 SDX02 was equipped with a Multi-Spectral Payload (MMX) for vegetation and natural resource monitoring.
 In order to properly plan the Gaganyaan missions, SDX02 has a radiation detector that will collect data on radiation levels in space.

-After separation, the two spacecraft will run their payloads for a period of two years.

 The Bhartiya Docking System (BDS) was developed by ISRO based on the International Docking System Standard (IDSS) after unsuccessful attempts to import the docking technology from abroad.
+The docking mechanism is a low-impact docking system that is androgynous and incorporates a peripheral docking system.It also extends outwards from the spacecraft.
+In contrast to the 24 motors used in IDSS, the BDS only uses two.
+The docking port on SpaDeX is 450 mm in diameter, whereas the docking port at the Gaganyaan and Bharatiya Antariksh Station will be 800 mm.

 Render of Chaser (SDX01) and Target (SDX02) in docked configuration.

-For autonomous docking, the relative velocities of SDX01 and SDX02 were reduced to 0.036 km/h or 10 mm/s using retrorockets and a sensor suite.
-In contrast to the 24 motors used in IDSS, the BDS only uses two.
-The docking port on SpaDeX is 450 mm in diameter, whereas the docking port at the Gaganyaan and Bharatiya Antariksha Station will be 800 mm.

 The dual-motor actuation design was designed to help ensure secure connections and accurate alignment at low speeds.
 The real-time alignment and navigation was supported by proximity sensors, laser rangefinders, and rendezvous cameras.
 During docking operations, an Inter-Satellite Communication Link (ISL) provided smooth data transmission, improving the system's dependability and autonomy.
 As soon as the satellites were under 5 km apart, they were able communicate via ISL to share orientation and location information.